-During 2016, we bid farewell to Judge Debra Boros as she retired at the end of the year.
+During 2017, we welcomed Judge Sherry Glass to the bench.
+She and her staff have settled in and gotten down to business.
 The Court made technical improvements to the court's internet and network, which assisted staff's ability to work.
 The Court increased security measures at the Juvenile Detention Home and residential facilities by adding security cameras.